 I'm sorry I don't have any of those step-by-step photos, but I'll try and be as descriptive as possible.

-Please be aware, we fed over 20 people and the pot was completely filled to the brim with food.
+Please be aware, that we fed over 20 people and the pot was completely filled to the brim with food.

 Also, if you're using a smaller pot that you can comfortably fit onto the burner of your indoor stove...go for it, and then the weather won't have to play a factor in your good times.